MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 ### Use GitHub Copilot's Agent mode to remediate secret scanning alerts

 GitHub Copilot's Agent mode can help you implement security fixes by directly replacing hard-coded secrets with secure alternatives in your code files.
-The Agent mode goes beyond analysis to actively modify code using security best practices.
+The Agent mode goes beyond analysis to actively edit code files using security best practices.

 In this task, you use GitHub Copilot's Agent mode to remediate some of the secret scanning alerts that you analyzed in the previous task.
 You apply the remediation strategy identified during your Ask mode analysis.
 You intentionally leave some secrets unfixed to test GitHub's Push Protection feature.

 Use the following steps to complete this task:

 1. In Visual Studio Code, close any files that are open in the editor.

+    Agent mode reviews the codebase and the assigned task to establish context and identify areas that require remediation.

 1. In the Chat view, switch to GitHub Copilot's **Agent** mode.